nobitagit/blog/_posts/2019-8-1-vscode-tip-split-panes.md

 layout: post
 title: "Vs Code one tip a week: splitting panes"
 ---
 It's quite common when coding to have the need to view multiple files at once on the screen.
-At times we might even want to view two different parts of the same (long) file.
+At times, we might even want to view two different parts of the same (long) file.
 Other times again we just want to make the most of a widescreen monitor.

 In those case splitting our editor is the solution, and today we'll see how to do it without the help of a mouse.